matthewfritsch/DND-DMTS-Docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DND-DM-Toolset Docs's documentation!
+Welcome to the DND-DM-Toolset Docs!
 ===============================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   gettingstarted
+   initiativequeue
+   diceroller

 Indices and tables